abidghias/cloudML/README.md

 # Problem statement
 This project is designed to create an ML platform to automate the entire process.
 This begins from data retrieval from either of the 3 cloud platforms like AWS, Azure and GCP.
+We can create custom projects to schedule the data consumption.
+Therefore the files accessed are directly from the cloud with little or no manual processes involved.
+We have designed it in such a way that when a project is created for a requirement we can schedule jobs for training at specific time frames by providing the necessary inputs The incoming data from the client is put through validation techniques like file name validation, data validation (column name,file format,number of missing columns) and the individual is notified via mail when there is noticeable event that occurs.

 # PythonCloudLibrary